5 Benefits Of Hummus, Nutritional Facts, Recipes, & Risks

 2. May Help Control Blood Sugar Levels

-Chickpeas in hummus have a low glycemic index (meaning, they digest slowly and help keep blood sugar levels in control) (8).
+in hummus have a low glycemic index (meaning, they digest slowly and help keep blood sugar levels in control) (8).
 The fiber content in hummus also slows down the digestion of food (9).
 A review published in the Journal of Food Science and Technology suggests that chickpeas may reduce blood glucose concentration by 29% to 36% (10).
-However, more studies are needed to understand this benefit of hummus in humans.
+This is one of the many chickpeas benefits, but more studies are needed to understand this benefit of hummus in humans.

 3. May Improve Digestive Health